Updated on 16 August, 2021

 It means that all the training material is available at all times and can be reviewed over and over.
 Along with educational softwares, it’s the future of education, from classroom to libraries, and from schools to universities.

-Although it could be a viable option to implement an LMS, there are many questions you need to answer before you can make a final decision.
+Although it could be a viable option to implement an LMS, there are many questions you need to answer and a solid LMS implementation project plan before you can make a final decision.

 There are numerous LMSs on the market and each one has its own set of unique features.
 You will need to decide which features you want and compare the prices.
 Although you will be able to find LMSs that cost a pretty penny, there are also open-source systems which are packed with features.